 Yes.
 You will need to complete the FAFSA form each year.
 Every year you will receive a new financial aid award letter from your school.

-Usually, you do not have to complete a new MPN each year.
+Not usually.
 These forms are good for 10 years.
 You may have to fill out a new form if you change schools or change your lender.

 We are committed to helping you reach your potential.
 If you have questions, or would like more information, call 888-716-4631 to speak to a Student Lending Specialist, visit us online, or visit your nearest Citizens Bank branch.